 Standard sewing machines

-As its name suggests, a standard sewing machine is a simple machine designed for basic stitching needs.
-It is ideal for those who want to do some light sewing at home.
+As its name suggests, a standard sewing machine is a straightforward machine designed for basic stitching needs.
+It is ideal for those who want light sewing at home.
 These machines are also perfect for beginners just learning how to sew.
 Simple sewing machines are easy to use and usually have fewer features than more advanced models.
 This makes them an excellent choice for those who don’t need all the bells and whistles that come with more expensive machines.
 While they may not be able to handle complex projects, these machines can still get the job done for basic projects.

 Key features for standard/beginner machines: Reasonable price (under $300), Automatic needle threader, Complete kit including a few feet, threads, and built-in stitches